 Suitable container DO NOT repack.
 Use containers supplied by manufacturer only.
-Storage incompatibility Avoid strong acids, bases.
+Storage incompatibility Avoid any contamination of this material as it is very reactive and any contamination is potentially hazardous Avoid storage with reducing agents.
+Avoid strong acids, bases.
 Hazard categories in accordance with Regulation (EC) No 1272/2008 Not Available Qualifying quantity (tonnes) of dangerous substances as referred to in Article 3(10) for the application of Not Available